 Have Toys Your Dog can play with

 You’ve probably noticed that your dog likes chewing on just about anything.
 This is why the best way to prevent it from chewing on your shoes, your plants or something that may be inherently dangerous would be to equip your garden with anything from chew toys to rubber bones.
 These toys will keep your dog occupied, and prevent it from going rogue and ruining your vegetation.
 Having pet toys also prevents your dog from being distracted by passersby or traffic.
+To maintain your dog’s good health, give them supplements from Bernies.

 Create Paths and Digging spots